project-akri/akri/docs/extensibility.md

 }
 ```

+This build file will compile `nessie.proto` into a rust source file `samples/brokers/nessie/src/util/nessie.rs`.

 Next, we need to include the gRPC generated code in by adding a reference to `nessie` in `samples/brokers/nessie/src/util/mod.rs`:

 ```rust